CartoDB/spatial-analytics-roadshow-london-november13/Snowflake roadshow 13_11_2025 Hands-on lab.md

   collisions_count DESC;
 ```

 - /add_source and /add_layer to the map showing the wards.
-Style the fill with a sequential palette showing number of collisions.
-Do not add a tooltip.
+Style the fill with a sequential palette showing number of collisions, and set the stroke colour to white.
 Turn off the collisions - locations layer.

 ---